railwayapp/docs/src/pages/develop/services.md

 Railway provides a user interface into your plugin's data that allow you to introspect the tables and the data in your plugin.

-## Starters
+## Templates

 Railway offers 60+ templates that are maintained by the community.
-A starter will clone a GitHub repo to your connected account and deploy the service(s) to your project.
+A template will clone a GitHub repo to your connected account and deploy the service(s) to your project.
 You can deploy a template within the canvas provided there are no variables to configure, else you must use the new project flow.
 This is especially useful if you wanted to deploy common pieces of infrastructure like a DataDog Agent.

 ## Empty Application Services